spring-cloud/spring-cloud-kubernetes/README.md

 during application bootstrapping and triggers hot reloading of beans or Spring context when changes are detected on observed `ConfigMap`s.

+`ConfigMapPropertySource` will search for a Kubernetes `ConfigMap` as below
+- `application` is a global common config map (This can be used to hold common configuration for all pods)
-`ConfigMapPropertySource` will search for a Kubernetes `ConfigMap` which `metadata.name` is either the name of your Spring application (as defined by its `spring.application.name` property) or a custom name defined within the `bootstrap.properties` file under the following key `spring.cloud.kubernetes.config.name`.
+- `metadata.name` is either the name of your Spring application (as defined by its `spring.application.name` property) or a custom name defined within the
+`bootstrap.properties` file under the following key `spring.cloud.kubernetes.config.name`.
+- `metadata.name-profile` same name 2nd step but with active profiles added

 If such a `ConfigMap` is found, it will be processed as follows: